Click here for an CycleVIN Motorcycle History Report on this 1986 Honda CR250R. Additional photos are available here for your perusal.

 He rode it occasionally until 1992 and then parked it.
 There is no odometer, true mileage is unknown.

-In preparation for the listing, the seller had us install a new air filter, change the oil/filter, flush the coolant, clean the carb, give it a detail, repair and plate the cylinder, install a new top end gasket set, rebuild the water pump, and install a Boyeson Racing crankcase cover.
+In preparation for the listing, the seller had us install a new air filter, change the oil/filter, flush the coolant, clean the carb, give it a detail, repair and plate the cylinder, install a new top end gasket set, install a new head gasket, rebuild the water pump, and install a Boyeson Racing crankcase cover.
 It also got Boyesen reeds and Wiseco piston/rings.

 It is riding on IRC Volcan Duro tires.